 Import/export of goods

-Flemish exports of goods amounted to 328 billion euro in 2018; imports amounted to 317 billion euro.
+Flemish exports of goods amounted to 325 billion euro in 2019, imports amounted to 313 billion euro

-Flemish exports of goods amounted to 328 billion euro in 2018.
-In nominal prices (real increase and inflation), this is a 3.5% increase as compared to 2017.
-Flemish imports of goods amounted to 317 billion euro in 2018.
-In nominal prices, this is a 6% increase as compared to the previous year.
+Flemish exports of goods amounted to 325 billion euro in 2019.
+In nominal prices (real increase and inflation), this is a 1.3% decrease as compared to 2018.
+Flemish imports of goods amounted to 313 billion euro in 2019.
+In nominal prices, this is a 2.4% decrease as compared to the previous year.

-Since 2003, Flemish imports and exports have increased steadily year on year.
-There was only a contraction during the recession year of 2009, due to the financial and economic crisis.
+Since 2003, Flemish imports and exports have increased steadily annually.
+There was only a decline during the recession year of 2009, due to the financial and economic crisis.
 Foreign trade recovered in 2010 and 2011.
 Between 2008 and 2012, imports exceeded exports (expressed in euro) for a number of years as a result of the price increases of imported petroleum.
 From 2013 onwards, exports have exceeded imports.
+In 2019, there was a decrease in both exports and imports of goods as a result of trade conflicts and protectionist measures (conflict with China).

 The European Union is Flanders’ most important trading partner

-With a share of 71%, the countries of the European Union (EU) were the most important export market for the Flemish Region in 2018.
-These are primarily the EU15 countries (66% of Flemish exports) and more specifically the three neighbouring countries, Germany, France and the Netherlands (43% of Flemish exports).
+The countries of the European Union (EU) continued to be the most important export market for the Flemish Region in 2019 (EU28: 71%, EU27: 63%).
+These were primarily the EU15 countries (65% of Flemish exports) and more specifically the three neighbouring countries, Germany, France and the Netherlands (43% of Flemish exports).
 The EU13 countries were good for 5% of Flemish exports.

-On the import side, EU countries were also the most important trading partners in 2018 (61% of Flemish imports), but less so than on the export side.
+On the import side, EU countries were also the most important trading partners in 2019 (EU28: 61% of Flemish imports, EU27: 57%), but less so than on the export side.
 For imports too, the three neighbouring countries are very important (38% of Flemish imports).

-The five most important export products in 2018 were vehicles, petroleum products, chemicals, pharmaceuticals and plastic products.
-Together they account for 46% of Flemish exports.
+The five most important export products in 2019 were vehicles and parts, petroleum products, chemical products, pharmaceutical products and machinery and equipment.
+Together they accounted for 47% of Flemish exports.

-The five most important import products accounted for 52% of imports in 2018.
-This ranking is led by petroleum products.
+The five most important import products accounted for 51% of imports in 2019.
+This ranking was led by petroleum products.

 Imports and exports: the crossing of goods across national borders.